Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Blonde roasts tend to have a milder taste and a softer, smoother mouthfeel than dark roasts.

-Starbucks blonde roast is perfect for coffee drinkers who prefer a more balanced and smoother coffee without the punchy flavors that darker roasts tend to have.
+Starbucks' Blonde Roast is perfect for coffee drinkers who prefer a more balanced and smoother coffee, without the punchy flavors that darker roasts tend to have.

-Comparing this to a dark roast side by side, I noticed more nuanced flavors in the blonde roast than the dark roast.
+Comparing this to a dark roast side by side, I noticed more nuanced flavors in the blonde roast than in the dark roast.

 Blonde roast on the left.
 Dark roast on the right

-It’s a fun experiment to do if you can get your hands on a brewed cup of blond and dark-roasted coffee or if you prefer brewing them at home.
+It's a fun experiment to do if you can get your hands on a brewed cup of blond and dark-roasted coffee, or if you prefer brewing them at home.

 You'll be able to taste the difference yourself, and you'll most likely find the same flavors I've encountered.